 This shows that Mary Dennis, the oldest daughter at home in the 1861 census, registered the birth of her son on 25 May 1858, when she lived at Webb’s Row.
 The father is not recorded, but the name Thomas Fairfield is probably a giveaway.

-The likelihood is that the father was Thomas Fairfield and a similar age to Mary, who was just about when she became pregnant in summer 1857.
+The likelihood is that the father was Thomas Fairfield and a similar age to Mary, who was not quite eighteen when she became pregnant in summer 1857.
 In the 1861 census there is only one Thomas Fairfield that fits.
-He lived less that half a mile away a the White Horse, where his step-father Samuel Bickley was a beerhouse keeper, but was only 17 when son Thomas was born.
+He lived less that half a mile away at the White Horse Inn, where his step-father Samuel Bickley was a beerhouse keeper, but was only 17 when son Thomas Fairfield was born.
 At those ages, even if both wanted to marry, they would have needed parental consent, or a special license, to do so, and these may not have been forthcoming.
 As it turned out Mary would marry in 1863 and bring up a family of her own.

 In 1861 Selina, now a charwoman, 42 and still unmarried, with daughter Mary and four other children, now at Donisthorpe, a short distance from Moira, next to the Caves Arms.

 In 1871 Selina, still charwoman, at Donisthorpe Lane, Donisthorpe.
 The chldren were gone and there were two lodgers: a widowed bricklayer and a railway excavator (navvy).